JuanMartinez503/Professional-Portfolio/README.md

-# Proffesional chllenge for Juan Martinez
+# Proffesional Portfolio challenge for Juan Martinez
 The purpose of this chalenge was to come up with a proffesional portfolio that we can show future employers.I started the code from scratch.
 The code contains HTML/CSS.
 ## Here is a screenshot of the deployed application.